otto-de/edison-hal/README.md

 *Breaking Changes*

+* The API to create Links instances has changed: the former `Links.linkingTo(List<Link>)`, `Links.linkingTo(Link, Link...)` is now replaced by `Links.linkingTo()` which is returning a `Links.Builder`.
+The reason for this is that it is now possible to specify more easily, whether a `Link` should be rendered as a single link object, or an array of link objects.
+The `Links.Builder` has now methods for this like, for example, `single(Link, Link...)` or `array(Link, Link...)`.
+Have a look at [section 4.3](#4.3-single-link-objects-vs.-arrays-of-link-objects) for more details about adding links to a `HalRepresentation`.
+* Because the `Links.Builder` is now able to create single link objects as well as arrays of link objects, the corresponding functionality to register link-relation types to be rendered as arrays has been removed from `RelRegistry`.
 * HalRepresentation was previously annotated with @JsonInclude(NON_NULL).
 This was changed so that only _links and _embedded are now annotated this way.
-This might change the behaviour / structure of existing server applications.
+This might change the behaviour / structure of existing applications.
   You should now annotate classes extending HalRepresentation, or attributes of such classes appropriately.

 ### 2.0.0-m1